EPCCed/eidf-docs/docs/services/datapublishing/catalogue.md

 ## Creating your dataset(s)

+!!! note
+    Is there still a restriction to EdLan and has the testportal content been moved to the portal?

 Once your project is approved go to the test portal at this link (only available on the EdLan network):

 * [https://projects.eidf.ac.uk/testportal/ingest/](https://projects.eidf.ac.uk/testportal/ingest/)